 Generally, between the trade and final settlement, participants face a liquidity risk that the participants will not be able to acquire a sufficient amount of liquidity at the point of time necessary to settle.
 As described under Key Consideration 1, to make the availability of intraday liquidity high, the Bank extends credit in the form of an intraday overdraft and provides LSFs to participants through the BOJ-NET (FTS).
-Moreover, to avoid liquidity risks faced by participants, the Bank conducts on-site examinations and monitoring, both covering topics including participants' management of daily liquidity.
+Moreover, it conducts intraday monitoring of, for example, settlement and funding flows as well as intraday overdraft activity.
+At the same time, to avoid liquidity risks faced by participants, the Bank conducts on-site examinations and monitoring, both covering topics including participants' management of daily liquidity.

-14 See Footnote 3.
+&lt;sup>16 See Footnote 3.